Richmond Raceway: Mass expansion

 In the following years, RIR underwent extensive renovations.
 In 1989, renovations included the construction of a $100,000 four-side scoreboard, increased parking areas, and an infield care center.
 Two years later, Sawyer released plans of short-term expansion of RIR.
 Plans included increasing seating capacity to 90,000, increased parking to accommodate the increase in capacity, and the construction of a permanent lighting system to host night races.
-In April, NASCAR allowed the track to host night races with a temporary lighting system to test the feasibility of a permanent system, with the first night races being ran on August 3 of that year."
+In April, NASCAR allowed the track to host night races with a temporary lighting system to test the feasibility of a permanent system, with the first night races being run on August 3 of that year."
 More seats were added in 1992, with a 13,916-seat grandstand being built to replace an old grandstand in the first and second turns in time for the 1992 Miller Genuine Draft 400.
 By this point, renovation costs had increased to $15 million according to Sawyer, with Sawyer drafting further plans to expand to 90,000 seats by 1995.

 In 1993, numerous renovations were made, including the reconfiguration of the pit road entrance in response driver complaints, a phase of the proposed permanent lighting system, and the expansion of the Dogwood and Henrico grandstands in the first two turns and the backstretch, respectively, to bring capacity to approximately 70,000.
 The following year, the Commonwealth and Azelea grandstands on the frontstretch were demolished and replaced by larger grandstands alongside the construction of additional luxury suites, increasing seating capacity further.
 Permanent lights were installed in 1995 alongside the construction of more seats in the Henrico grandstand to expand capacity to "about 83,000".
 That same year, the Henrico County Board of Supervisors approved a plan to let the track expand to 125,000 seats.
 In 1997, approximately 12,000 seats were added on the track's backstretch to bring capacity to almost 96,000.